simonsobs/ocs/docs/site_config.rst

 .. autoclass:: ocs.site_config.SiteConfig
    :members: from_dict

-The difference between a host name and a "pseudo-host name" is that a host name might plausibly be computed automatically by calling ``socket.gethostname``, while a pseudo-host name is something the user will have to specify explicitly (perhaps through the command line argument ``--site-host``) when invoking the agent.

-The ``hub`` information is used by all Agent and Control Clients to connect to the OCS WAMP router.
+The ``hub`` information is used by all Agent and Control Clients, on all hosts, to connect to the OCS WAMP router.
 This WAMP router (probably crossbar) usually has its own configuration file.
 The settings in SCF ``hub`` block are parsed by the ``from_dict`` method of the HubConfig class:

 .. autoclass:: ocs.site_config.HubConfig
    :members: from_dict